 There are many ways to get involved in looking after your community’s catchment.

-The Waters and Communities office partners with local communities across Ireland to provide advice and support on water based initiatives.
-Some examples include:
+Also, you can contact the Waters and Communities Office.
+This office partners with local communities across Ireland to provide advice and support on water-based initiatives.

-Our Community Water Officers are based across the County and will work with local authorities, stakeholders, interest groups, Local Community Development Committees (LCDCs), Public Participation Networks (PPNs), Local Development Companies etc. to promote community engagement and to mobilise community action around water management.
+We have Community Water Officers based across the country who work with local authorities, stakeholders, interest groups, Local Community Development Committees (LCDCs), Public Participation Networks (PPNs), Local Development Companies, and so on to promote community engagement and to mobilise community action around water management.